JedLee6/Top150-LeetCode-Quick-Review-Notes/09_Binary_Tree_General/073_Binary_Tree_General_106._Construct_Binary_Tree_from_Inorder_and_Postorder_Traversal.md

 2. Visit the root node.
 3. Recursively visit the right subtree.

+The inorder traversal of a binary tree iteratively uses a stack to simulate the recursion.

+1. Start from the root, and push all left children to the stack until we reach the leftmost node.
+2. pop the top node from the stack, process the node, and move to its right child.
+3. The loop continues until both the current node is null and the stack is empty.

 **Postorder Traversal (Left, Right, Root)**:

 The postorder traversal of a binary tree recursively visits the left subtree first, then visits the right subtree, followed by the root node.